-Best home modifications for aging in place
+Types of home modifications for aging in place

 The best aging-in-place home modifications align with “universal design,” an architectural term for features that are easy for all to use and adaptable as needs dictate.
 This includes additions and changes to the exterior and interior of a home.

-- Adding easy-grip knobs and pulls
+- Adding easy-grip knobs and pulls, swapping knobs for levers

-- Installing adjustable handheld showerheads
+- Installing adjustable handheld shower heads

 - Rearranging furniture for better passage